Skip to content

 Labels

-A-simd Area: SIMD (Single Instruction Multiple Data) B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. finished-final-comment-period The final comment period is finished for this PR / Issue.
+A-SIMD Area: SIMD (Single Instruction Multiple Data) B-unstable Blocker: Implemented in the nightly compiler and unstable.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC finished-final-comment-period The final comment period is finished for this PR / Issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments